arvindsingh126/arvindsingh-demo/README.md

 # arvindsingh-demo
-this is my first git repositiry
+this is my first git repository author-Arvind singh